nward13/flask-example-site/README.md

 # Nick Ward Code Challenge
-Thanks for checking out my code challenge.
-This ReadMe contains some info about design choices, features, and how to run the server and use the site.
+Thanks for checking out my code challenge!
+This ReadMe contains some information about design choices, features, and how to run the server and use the site.

-## Tasks
-- Create an about me page and link to it in the nav
-- Create a create blog post page

-    - a post must have a title
-    - the post itelf must be at least 10 characters long (yes totally arbitrary :-) )

-- Update the index page to list all blog posts (showing 10 per page)
-- Add archive listing page that limits the results to a specific month/year

 ## Requirements